jeanbaptisteb/ACT/README.md

  'Famwise_ExactTestSize': 0.05002,
  'OmnibusHypothesis': 'Not rejected'}
  ```
+**Interpreting the output:**

+The function returns a dictionary, formatted according to the convention used in the R implementation of this method.

+For a standard use, the values of direct interest will generally be **Famwise_Significant** and **OmnibusHypothesis**.
+The **Famwise_Significant** value is an array, showing which cells have significant residuals (`True`)  or non-significant residuals (`False`).
+The  **OmnibusHypothesis** value say if we can reject (or not) the null hypothesis.
+The example above says that none of the residuals is significant, and that the omnibus test is non-significant (so we cannot reject the null hypothesis).

+The documentation attached to the R and Matlab code developed by García-Pérez et al. gives additional useful information about the output (see [this link](https://static-content.springer.com/esm/art%3A10.3758%2Fs13428-014-0472-0/MediaObjects/13428_2014_472_MOESM1_ESM.zip)).

 ## Requirements
 Numpy, scipy, and statsmodels are required to use the code, though the versions of these packages mentioned in the requirements.txt file are not set in stone.
 I have not tested the code against various versions of these packages -yet I guess it is quite likely to work with more recent versions, and probably with some older versions as well.